 In May of 2014, Howard and his wife Krystle struck a deal with Scholastic publishing company to ink a collection of children’s books.
 The baseball-themed chapter series, called “Little Rhino,” is geared toward kids aged 7 to 10, a demographic Mrs. Howard is familiar with from her days as an elementary school teacher.
 To date, they've published 6 installments.

-Here are Ryan Howard's stats for his 2006 Most Valuable Player season.
-For his career stats, click here.
+For Ryan Howard's stats for his 2006 Most Valuable Player season as well as his career stats, click here.

 Featured here are Ryan Howard posters, photos, giant collectibles and apparel.

 More MLB Links